-The International Leadership Scholarship offers an educational opportunity for up to five non-U.S. citizens/residents in need of financial assistance at one time.
+The International Leadership Scholarship (ILS) offers an educational opportunity for up to five non-U.S. citizens/residents/or current visa holders in need of financial assistance.
 The scholarship includes a full-tuition award and health insurance coverage annually, and is for individuals who either wish to conduct research and audit courses or seek a degree.
-To apply for an International Leadership Scholarship, the individual must have a bachelor’s degree, a minimum of five years of work experience in a professional capacity, the financial ability to cover one’s own cost of living and books, and meet the minimum English proficiency requirements for the university.
+To apply for an International Leaders Scholarship, the individual must have a bachelor’s degree, a minimum of three to five years of work experience in a professional capacity, the financial ability to cover one’s own cost of living and books, and meet the minimum English proficiency requirements for the university.
+These individuals may not have studied in the U.S. prior to this program.
+International Leaders recipients need to return to their home country or a non North American country (except for Canadians) upon completion of their program in order to impact others around the world.
 In addition, those desiring the degree-seeking scholarship must meet all of the admission qualifications for a specific degree program.
+Those selected to be International Leader Scholars will enter the U.S. on a J-1 visa.
 Contact the International Center for an application and more information about this scholarship.

-Azusa Pacific University employs a full-time international student advisor to assist students with immigration issues from the initial issuing of the immigration documents to any immigration concerns or questions during their stay at the university.
-APU has been authorized to issue the I-20 (F-1 visa status) and the DS 2019 (J-1 visa status) by the Department of Homeland Security and the Department of State.
+Azusa Pacific University employs three international student advisers to assist students with immigration issues, from the initial issuing of the immigration documents to any immigration concerns or questions during their stay at the university.
+APU has been authorized to issue the I-20 (F-1 visa status) and the DS 2019 (J-1 visa status) by the Department of Homeland Security and the U.S. Department of State.

-APU is not responsible for the decisions made by U.S. Citizenship and Immigration Services (CIS).
+APU is not responsible for the decisions made by U.S. Citizenship and Immigration Services (USCIS).

 Legal Requirements for F-1 or J-1 International Students